bodePacker/django-backend/README.md

 CREATE DATABASE "clickrDatabase";

 # Create the user with password
-CREATE USER myuser WITH PASSWORD 'mypassword';
+CREATE USER django_user WITH PASSWORD 'mypassword';

 # Grant privileges to the user
-GRANT ALL PRIVILEGES ON DATABASE "clickrDatabase" TO myuser;
+GRANT ALL PRIVILEGES ON DATABASE "clickrDatabase" TO django_user;

 # Connect to the database
 \c clickrDatabase

 # Grant schema privileges to the user
-GRANT ALL ON SCHEMA public TO myuser;
+GRANT ALL ON SCHEMA public TO django_user;
 ```

 ### Windows